VeD-973/Email-Classification-Using-LLMs-RAG-based-response-generation/README.md

-# SmartSense - Email Classification and Response System
+# Technical Assessment - Email Classification and Response System

-## Overview
+## Project Overview

-This project implements an **AI-based system** to categorize and respond to university emails.
-The system uses **fine-tuned language models (LLMs)** for email classification into three categories:
+This project involves the development of an **AI-driven system** designed to categorize and respond to university emails.
+It leverages **fine-tuned language models (LLMs)** to classify incoming emails into three main categories:

-- Student Inquiries
+- Student Queries
-- Academic Collaboration Inquiries
+- Academic Collaboration Requests
 - Corporate Inquiries

-Based on the category, it provides either an automated response (using **Retrieval-Augmented Generation (RAG)**) or escalates the email to the Head of Department (HOD) for manual action.
+Depending on the classification, the system either generates an automatic response using **Retrieval-Augmented Generation (RAG)** or escalates the email to the Head of Department (HOD) for further review and manual response.

----

 ## Key Features